OpenxAI-Network/miniapp-factory-template/documentation/index.md

 - Do not use client hooks such as useState and useEffect in page files, move this functionality into a "use client" component.
 - Every page should export [generateMetadata](../mini-app/lib/farcaster-embed).
 - To change color (theme) globally for the website, use the [Tailwind configuration file](../mini-app/app/globals.css).
+- There is no need add any files to the chat that currently do not exist (will be created by you).
 - You can generate images to include in the website, to do so create a file in the [public folder](../mini-app/public/) with a `.png.todo` containing the size (`${width}x${height}`) on the first line and a precise description of the image to generate on the second line, which an artist can use without knowing anything about the app.
+Describe the image extensively in terms of commonly understood terms, do not assume any knowledge of famous entities.
+Always describe what the background should look like, a transparent background is not possible.
 Include this in the app with src `/${file name}.png`.
 You can read the image information of any .png file in the [public folder](../mini-app/public/) by reading `/${file name}.png.done`.

 # EXTRA IMPORTANT INSTRUCTIONS